 Auditing MA Modules

 All postgraduate course modules are open to everyone, so you may enrol on any module as an “auditor” without registering for an accredited programme such as the full MA.
 An auditor participates in a module in exactly the same way as students earning a degree, but does not prepare an essay at the end of it.

 For more information and Q&As, see our auditing modules page.

 Sarum collaborates with our validating partner, the University of Winchester, to supervise research degrees.

-The Doctor of Theology and Practice (DTh) at Winchester provides a structured route for doctoral study based in the student’s own context of ministry or professional practice.
+Along with the more traditional research route of MPhil/PhD the Doctor of Theology and Practice (DTh) at Winchester provides a structured route for doctoral study based in the student’s own context of ministry or professional practice.
 It is designed both for people in various kinds of Christian ministry or leadership and for those in other professions who wish to undertake doctoral work connecting theology and religion with their own professional fields.

 If you’re considering one of our postgraduate programmes, why not look at one of our taster videos?